 Triple E is offered only in Term 4 but allows students to discover new areas of learning in exciting electives such as Sports Science, innovation challenges, advanced animation and Flinders University Lab visits.

-Signature experiences for Year 6
+Signature experience for Year 6 students

 There are many signature experiences for Year 6s that round off their Junior School experience and lead them to step forward with confidence.

 The agency learning programs of MiSpace, Clinics and Triple E encourage entrepreneurship and develop important skills in creativity, problem solving, communicating and provide the chance to test and refine inventions and new ideas.
 The connection to industry and experts, coupled with access to funding sees many students develop inventions and prototypes that make a real difference.